netboz/bbs/README.md

 ```

 This naive action predicates says : To reach a final state where a ```Bottle``` is empty, if the bottle is not already empty,
-a solution is to have the cap open, and, then drink it (the ```Bottle```, not the cap ).
+a solution is to have the cap open, and, then drink it.

 Practically, it means if you send to your agent the predicate : ```goal(empty(bottle_of_beer))```,
 It will check if ```bottle_of_beer is empty```. if not, it will try to satisfy subgoals.
 Here, one sub-goal: ```cap_opened(Bottle).```.
 So, the agent will try to prove : ```goal(cap_opened(bottle_of_beer))``` first
-and if it succeed, drink it.
+and if it succeed, as they are no more pre-requisite, drink it.

 Advice : don't let your boose hanging around.

 Please note that there might be multiple way to empty a bottle, this can easily be described, by adding new ```Action```
 clauses leading to same final state.
-Here we tell our agent another soltion is to have cap open, bottle head down, and wait and hour.
+Here we tell our agent another solution is to have cap open, put bottle head down, and wait and hour.
 This might not be optimal, but should work....if it would come to fail, then the next action leading to this final state would be tried.

 ```prolog